Creating A Data Model (EX)

 About Creating A Data Model

-After creating a new Employee Journey Analytics project from scratch, the next step is to set up a data model to join two or more of your existing data sets.
-Within the data model you are able to add data sets, join data sets, filter your data, and create an output data set that will be used for analysis.
+After creating a new Employee Journey Analytics project from scratch, the next step is to set up a data model to join two or more of your existing data sources.
+Within the data model you are able to add data sources, join data sources, filter your data, and create an output dataset that will be used for analysis.

 Just about any type of Employee Experience project’s data can be mapped to your Employee Journey Analytics model.
 For a list of compatible project types, see this table.